atet/unity/README.md

 [![.img/step02b.png](.img/step02b.png)](#nolink)

-* Unity will take a few minutes to create your new empty project and you will be presented with the working environment.
+* After you project is created, you will be presented with the working environment.
-* Don't worry about all the different window panes and menu options for now, just follow along with the instructions.
+* **Don't worry about all the different window panes and menu options for now, just follow along with the instructions**.

 [![.img/step02c.png](.img/step02c.png)](#nolink)